 AT&T is spending large on capex

-AT&T (T) has been investing largely in capex to improve its network.
-AT&T spent $4.2 billion on capex in the fourth quarter compared to $5.1 billion in the fourth quarter of 2017.
-The company continues to focus on integrated wireless and wireline business services.
+AT&T (T) has been investing heavily in capital expenditures (or capex) to acquire additional spectrum for future use as well as enhance its network.
+AT&T has spent $5.2 billion on capex in 2Q17 as compared to $5.5 billion in 2Q16, as it continues to focus on integrated wireless and wireline business services.